logosfabula/morphologic_analyzer/README.md

 # Simple Morphologic Analyzer

 A handy tool for splitting English compounds into their components.
-It is based on a set of public English language corpora and NLTK.
+It makes use of a set of public English language corpora and NLTK.

 ## Getting Started